 I rarely visit a coffee house anymore, but I look forward to a relaxing cup of chamomile tea every night before bed.
 (P.S., you should really try chamomile tea if you have trouble sleeping!)

-I don’t really have time to shop in stores for clothes except for a few times a year, but my 12-year-old and I like to window shop online and occasionally even buy something!
+It’s not often that I have time to shop in stores for clothes.
+But my 12-year-old and I like to window shop online and occasionally even buy something!

 Self Care for Moms: The beauty of the ordinary